Statement from the Alberta Dental Association

 “Issues with the cleaning and sterilization of medical equipment, as well as infection prevention and control, were identified in the East Central Health Region in March 2007.
 Dave Hancock, Minister of Health and Wellness, immediately ordered an investigation of the situation by the Health Quality Council of Alberta, and a review of infection prevention and control policies, practices and procedures province-wide.
 The findings of both reports indicated a need for provincial infection prevention and control standards for all facilities providing health care services.

-- We use single use devices when available for items that come into direct contact with a patient’s mouth, (ie: needle tips or the tips of irrigation and drying hoses).
+- Single use devices for products that come into direct contact with a patient’s mouth, (ie: needle tips or the tips of irrigation and drying hoses).

-- We sterilize our instruments and disinfect all surfaces (including lights and chairs) between each and every patient visit.
+- Sterilize all instruments and disinfect all surfaces (including lights and chairs) between every patient.

-- A standard biological spore test on sterilizers is done daily.
-Every load is monitored by mechanical and chemical testing.
+- Daily biological spore test on sterilizers, and each load is monitored by mechanical and chemical testing.

-- Every instrument cassette is hand inspected and marked with the sterilization load number, date and time that it was sterilized.
-Each sterilization bag and cassette is marked with two different levels of process indicators to assure each and every sterilization cycle is fully complete.
+- All instrument cassettes are inspected by hand and identified with a sterilization load number, date and time.
+Each sterilization bag and cassette is identified with two different levels of process indicators to verify their state.